 Zone Defense Tools

-Palo Alto Networks firewalls provide four complementary tools to layer in DoS protection for your network zones and critical devices:
+Palo Alto Networks firewalls provide three complementary tools to protect the zones in your network: